implict/ofSiteKR/_documentation/math/ofMath_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

+Determines if a number is inside of a given range.

 _description: _

-Returns true if the number t is the range of [min - max], false if it's not.